rustwasm/wasm-bindgen/crates/test/README.md

   tests.

-In essence what happens is that this test runner automatically executes `wasm-bindgen` and then uses Node to actually execute the wasm file, meaning that your wasm code currently runs in a Node environment.
+In essence what happens is that this test runner automatically executes `wasm-bindgen` and then uses Node to actually execute the Wasm file, meaning that your Wasm code currently runs in a Node environment.

 ## Future Work